farukara/shownote/README.md

 - save file somewhere in the $PATH
 - you can see folders that are on the $PATH by:

-    printenv $PATH
+    echo $PATH

-on the console.
+on the console. some regular path folders are: usr/local/bin usr/bin
+/bin

+sane sn file in any of this folders.
+Then you can use it.

 ## Commands

+- ktask number
-- add or a
+- task number + add or a
-- delete or del or d (not implemented yet)
+- task number + delete or del or d (not implemented yet, instead use tidy)
 - tidy or t

 ## Usage
     sn 12
-opens note for task number 12 if not does not exist gives an option to add one.
+opens note file for task number 12. if note file for task 12 does not exist asks if you want to create one.
+If you choose to create then a new notes file will be created and the task will annotated with "Notes".
+When you list tasks, this annotation visiually indicates that task has a notes file.

     sn add 16
 adds a note for the task 16. if file exist with same uuid, it just opens it.